 Bird & Bird converted to a limited liability partnership (LLP) on 29 November 2008.
 Our office in Spain became its own separate limited liability partnership.
 Our office in France became an association d'avocats à responsabilité professionnelle individuelle (AARPI) on 1 December 2008.
 For more detail of these changes please click here.

-A list of members of Bird & Bird LLP, Bird & Bird (MEA) LLP and Bird & Bird (Spain) LLP and of any non-members who are designated as partners, and of their respective professional qualifications, is open to inspection at our London office address and can also be found here.
+A list of members of Bird & Bird LLP, Bird & Bird (MEA) LLP and Bird & Bird (International) LLP and of any non-members who are designated as partners, and of their respective professional qualifications, is open to inspection at our London office address and can also be found here.
 All such persons are solicitors of England and Wales, exempt European lawyers, registered European lawyers, registered foreign lawyers, patent attorneys or tax advisers, except where indicated.

 If you are a client or prospective client and have queries or concerns about Bird & Bird, you should raise these in the first instance with the partner responsible for your matter, your client relationship partner or partner with whom you may already be in contact.
 Contact information for Bird & Bird, including office addresses, can be found on this site under Offices.
 To make contact concerning any matter on this page, or other pages under Legal Notices, click here.